Makerfabs/Project_Touch-Camera-ILI9341/readme.md

 - Restart ESP32.
 - Screen will show "TOUCH TO START TEST", please touch screen.
 - Will show logo picture in SD card.
 - And ESP32 will open camera, and show on screen.

+### Camera_faster

+Use LovyanGFX library.
+More faster than Adafruit_GFX.
+This example don't need SD card.
+- Upload code to ESP32.
+- Restart ESP32.
+- Screen will show "TOUCH TO START TEST", please touch screen.
+- And ESP32 will open camera, and show on screen.

 ## Example introduction